-- The provision of up to 500 1,000 residential units.
-Densities higher than 80 uph may be acceptable subject to high quality design.
-Higher density development should be located along the canal frontage. - A minimum of 20% of the site (2.4 ha) should be used for employment generating uses.
-Suitable uses will include B1 and elements of B2 that are compatible with the residential elements of the scheme. - The provision of B8 and Ssmall scale commercial uses that support residential uses development. will be considered suitable. - 10% of the site (1.2 hectares) should be used for open space and a sports pitch - Education facilities; and - The provision of community facilities, and a public park - The provision of appropriate community infrastructure to support the overall quantum of development, including health, children's services, community and sport/recreation facilities as necessary. - Proposals should include a heritage assessment, which considers the retention and reuse of Locally Listed structures. on this site; - Proposals should include high quality design that fully integrates with the Grand Union Canal, ensures-canal-side access improvements and maximises the canals recreational potential. - Development should contribute to the enhancement of the Strategic Canal and River Corridors, in accordance with relevant policies on the Blue Ribbon network.
+- The provision of 1,000 residential units.
+Higher density development should be located along the canal frontage. - The provision of B8 and small scale commercial uses that support residential development. - The provision of appropriate community infrastructure to support the overall quantum of development, including health, children's services, community and sport/recreation facilities as necessary. - Include a heritage assessment, which considers the retention and reuse of Locally Listed structures. - Fully integrate with the Grand Union Canal, ensure canal-side access improvements and maximise recreational potential. - Development should contribute to the enhancement of the Strategic Canal and River Corridors, in accordance with relevant policies on the Blue Ribbon network.